Skip to content

 ModuleNotFoundError: No module named 'ansible.module_utils.vcd'

-Copy the files from module utils into your module library and then just update the references of from ansible.module_utils.<package>. to from <package>
+Copy the files from module_utils into your module library and update references from from ansible.module_utils.<package> to from <package>.

 Sources#